The Barrels, Hereford

 The Barrels is Wye Valley Brewery’s flagship pub, and was the brewery’s home for many years.
 A down-to-earth drinking establishment – and 18th Century coaching inn – it’s one of the last multi-roomed pubs in town.
 It attracts an eclectic clientele who come for the lively, friendly atmosphere and, of course, the excellent beer.

 The Barrels has a large, partially covered, walled and flagstoned brewery yard, which is the occasional home of a heated marquee.
 Every August, The Barrels hosts a major beer festival in aid of local charities.
 This popular event includes a wide range of beers plus an array of live entertainment.

-The pub is also home to an array of ladies’ and men’s darts, pool and skittles teams (all of which welcome new members).
+The pub is also home to a variety of ladies’ and men’s darts, pool and skittles teams (all of which welcome new members).

 Landlord and landlady Peter and Fran Amor, and manager Phil Pryce, look forward to welcoming you to The Barrels on:

 MONDAY TO THURSDAY

 Formed partly from the old city wall, the pub can be found at the east end of St Owen Street.
 Parking is to the rear in Bath Street car park.

 Stay abreast of all the goings on at The Barrels via our Facebook page.

 8pm on the first Monday of each month it’s Jazz night with The Cider City Jazz Men, who are now into their sixth year at The Barrels.